Skip to main content

 Step 2: Create host access and assign volumes

-A host can be created automatically or manually:
+A host can be created manually:

 • Manual – During manual host creation, you associate host port identifiers by selecting them from a list or manually entering them.
 After you create a host, you can assign volumes to it or add it to a host cluster if you plan to share access to volumes.